WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Removes the log spam from Halcyon Shrines on Client.

 Aurelionite Fragments & Potentials now spin for clients.\
-Prayer Beads desyncing for clients, leading to various issues..\
+Prayer Beads desyncing for clients, leading to various issues.\
 Spider-Mines constantly beeping for clients

 Simulacrum teleporting Clients into the void instead of the Focus.\